Salesforce Security in Plain Words

 Educate your staff 📚

 Studying is the most important part of success.
 And cybersecurity education for your team is crucial if you want to prevent cyberattacks.
-So, teach them:
+So, provide your employees with important insights about cybersecurity and teach them:

 👍What threats they may face

 👍What tools they can use to protect corporate and their private data

 And don’t forget to ensure they actually use those tools! 😉